-We will assess your application against the key criteria of the programme.
-Final decisions will be made by the Armed Forces Covenant Fund Trustees who will review the applications, using balancing criteria in addition to the key criteria.
+Decisions about which charities are invited to make a full application will be made by our Board of Trustees, who will review the expressions of interest, using balancing criteria in addition to the key criteria.
 The balancing criteria include the relative strength and value for money of the project when viewed as part of a national portfolio of projects.

 Funds are limited.
-Therefore, the Trust will use its discretion to choose which projects to fund, ensuring a good spread of funded projects and to differentiate between projects that are considered fundable.
+Therefore, the Board will use their discretion to choose which projects to fund, ensuring a good spread of funded projects and to differentiate between projects that are considered fundable.